Cambridge District Scout Archive

 With the rise of motor transport vans became readily available and the roads busy.
 The Trek cart slipped into irregular use.
 Many of the quotes from 1939 onward concern secondary uses for the trek carts; it may be that the trek to camp was taken ‘as read’.
 Weekend Patrol camps were reported by several troops in 1946, but the bare figures do not state how they got there.

 1947 Three covers of The Scouter, around this year, showed Trek carts and articles alluded to their use but the actual camps described or practical plans suggested did not speak of trek carts but of railways.
 In 1948 a lightweight trek cart design was printed using invalid chair wheels but for roads not tracks.
 Trek cart ‘drill’ was encouraged, but the use for actual camps rarely reported.
 The local archive reports give a better notion of use post WW2.

-Little is recorded in the Cambridge Archives although Trek carts were owned by Groups for over 100 years.
+Little is directly recorded in the Cambridge Archives although Trek carts were owned by Groups for over 100 years.
+The following references give a notion of the longevity of their use, length of journeys and function.
+It reflects historically successful groups, but also those whose history has been retained.
 Cambridgeshire is not countryside with many off road tracks.

 1912 1st One of the leaders built ‘a very sturdy Trek Cart’ George Black -recollections